Collard Greens (song)

 "Collard Greens" is a song by American hip hop recording artist Schoolboy Q, released on June 11, 2013 as the lead single from his third studio album Oxymoron (2014).
 The song, produced by production team THC and co-produced by Gwen Bunn, features a guest appearance from his Black Hippy cohort, Top Dawg Entertainment labelmate, and fellow American rapper Kendrick Lamar.
 The song has since peaked at number 92 on the Billboard Hot 100 and number 36 on the UK R&B Chart.
 It was met with generally positive reviews from music critics.

 Background

-Schoolboy Q spoke to MTV about the song saying, "This is like the introduction to the album.
+Schoolboy Q spoke to MTV about the song, saying, "This is like the introduction to the album.
 This is just getting people excited and getting people ready for what's about to happen."
-The song's theme is based around smoking marijuana, even though the featured artist Lamar does not smoke.
+The song's theme is based on smoking marijuana, even though the featured artist Lamar does not smoke.

-During the process of Lamar writing his verse he spoke to a Peruvian man who worked at Interscope Studios and they came up with a few bars in the Spanish language that he included in his verse, along with a few in French.
-Q admitted to MTV that he didn't understand Lamar's verse and that he had no idea he was going to include a multilingual verse in the song.
+During the process of Lamar writing his verse, he spoke to a Peruvian man who worked at Interscope Studios, and they came up with a few bars in the Spanish language that he included in his verse, along with a few in French.
+Q admitted to MTV that he did not understand Lamar's verse and that he had no idea he was going to include a multilingual verse in the song.